 - Business accounts (Enterprise account)

 They all come under the category of official accounts, which are available to celebrities, media, government agencies, and businesses.
 Subscription accounts offer more messaging, but service accounts offer more professional and in-depth functionalities.

 Subscription accounts: It allows a broadcast message per day to subscribers.
 The messages appear in the subscription account folder.
 It is used for marketing and advertising.

 Service Accounts: It allows up to four messages per month.
 Messages appear in the Friends list.
 Audited accounts have access to nine advanced APIs (APIs) and can apply for WeChat Pay.

-Mini-program: Mini Programs are a new open feature on WeChat, open to personal use as well as to government, organization and enterprise.
+Mini-program: A mini Program is more like functionality that was added to WeChat for personal use as well as for government, organization, and enterprise.
 Official parties can quickly develop a Mini Program.
 Mini programs can be easily acquired and disseminated in WeChat, without download, and can provide an excellent user experience.
-It can serve as a platform for WeChat online shops.
-JD, one of China’s largest e-commerce platform has already created its WeChat mini-program.
+It can serve as a platform for WeChat online shoppers to browse on WeChat and directly purchase products.

 How to apply for an official WeChat account?